happyrobot00/luggage-tracker-as/README.md

-# `luggage-tracker-as` Demonstration example for Learn Near Club certification
+# `luggage-tracker-as`
-# Luggage Tracker Demo Smart Contract
+# Luggage Tracker Demo Smart Contract for LNC Certified Developer
 This smart contract for the NEAR protocol uses the hypothetical example of luggage tracking for an airline passenger.

 - Passenger can check in their bag, using a unique luggage tag id, their origin and destination.